Probing the limits of quantum theory with quantum information at subnuclear scales: Introduction

+These peculiar features of the nucleon motivate some fundamental questions: What are the intrinsic degrees of freedom at subnuclear scales?
+Are those degrees of freedom effectively classical, quantum or maybe post-quantum?
+How is the information distributed and processed within nucleons?
+Given the significant role played by the gluons and sea quarks, one should expect a high accumulation of degrees of freedom in a tiny volume.
+A typical high-energy experiment, involving $\sim 10^{11}$ particles, does not probe the individual subnucleonic degrees of freedom, but rather some collective features.
+One could thus speculate that the hypothetical post-quantum nature of individual quarks and gluons might be concealed by abundant pair creation processes dominating at high energies.
+Consequently, we claim that new insights into the nature of the strong interaction could be gained via precise quantum engineering experiments at the few-particle level.

-This issue cannot, however, be addressed in the standard prepare-and-measure paradigm at the level of individual particles.
-This is because quarks and gluons involved in the strong nuclear interactions do not exist as free particles, but are always confined within hadrons.
+However, this cannot be achieved within the standard prepare-and-measure paradigm at the level of individual particles because quarks and gluons do not exist as free particles, but are always confined within hadrons.
+Therefore, one cannot implement the standard scenarios involving preparation and measurement of individual particles, akin to the Bell's test, which could detect super-quantum correlations \cite{Bell_Nonlocal}.
+For the same reason, it is impossible to carry out an interferometric experiment, which would probe the possible deviations from linear quantum dynamics \cite{OR}.

-Nevertheless, we show here that questions about information processing at subnuclear scales can be rigorously formulated and answered in future precision experiments.
-To this end, we establish a new `black box' formalism with quantum inputs and outputs.
-It is model-independent and can accommodate a large class of different post-quantum scenarios involving both modified wave dynamics and super-quantum correlations.
-We demonstrate on concrete examples how the protocols can serve to detect phenomena, which go beyond the standard quantum mechanical description.
-Our approach is thus radically different from the existing ones \cite{Kaons2012,Wigner_mesons,BK_ent,EPR_quarks} designed to witness the genuinely quantum feature of entanglement in high-energy phenomena.
+We show, however, that hypotheses about information processing at subnuclear scales can be rigorously formulated and answered in future precision experiments.
+To this end, we establish a new `black box' framework with quantum inputs and outputs.
+It is universal, model-independent, and can accommodate a large class of different post-quantum scenarios.
+We demonstrate on concrete examples how the protocols can serve to detect phenomena, which could not be modelled within the standard quantum theory.
+Our approach is thus radically different from the existing studies (see e.g. \cite{Kaons2012, BK_ent,EPR_quarks,Ent_weak,QI_top} and references therein) devoted to witness the genuinely quantum feature of entanglement in high-energy phenomena.